I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-ioattachdevicetodevicestacksafe.md

 <p><b>IoAttachDeviceToDeviceStackSafe</b> returns STATUS_SUCCESS if <i>SourceDevice</i> is successfully attached above the <i>TargetDevice</i>; otherwise it returns STATUS_NO_SUCH_DEVICE. </p>

 ## -remarks
-<p>Like <a href="https://msdn.microsoft.com/library/windows/hardware/ff548300">IoAttachDeviceToDeviceStack</a>, <b>IoAttachDeviceToDeviceStackSafe</b> establishes layering between drivers so that the same IRPs are sent to each driver in the stack.
+<p>Like <a href="..\wdm\nf-wdm-ioattachdevicetodevicestack.md">IoAttachDeviceToDeviceStack</a>, <b>IoAttachDeviceToDeviceStackSafe</b> establishes layering between drivers so that the same IRPs are sent to each driver in the stack.
 However, unlike <b>IoAttachDeviceToDeviceStack</b>, <b>IoAttachDeviceToDeviceStackSafe</b> has an additional parameter, <i>AttachedToDeviceObject</i>, which the filter driver uses to pass the address of the <i>SourceDevice</i> object's AttachedToDeviceObject field. <b>IoAttachDeviceToDeviceStackSafe</b> updates this field while holding the I/O system database lock.
 Because it holds this lock, <b>IoAttachDeviceToDeviceStackSafe</b> avoids a race condition that could otherwise occur if the <i>SourceDevice</i> object received an IRP before its AttachedToDeviceObject field was updated. </p>

 <p>A file system filter driver calls <b>IoAttachDeviceToDeviceStackSafe</b> to attach its own filter device object (<i>SourceDevice</i>) above a device object (<i>TargetDevice</i>) belonging to a file system or another filter driver.
-Subsequent I/O requests sent to <i>AttachedToDeviceObject</i> are received first by the filter driver, which processes them and forwards them down to the next driver in the stack by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff548336">IoCallDriver</a>. </p>

-<p>If the device object specified by <i>TargetDevice</i> is currently at the top of the driver stack, the <i>SourceDevice</i> is attached directly to the <i>TargetDevice</i>.
-In this case, <i>TargetDevice</i> and the returned <i>AttachedToDeviceObject</i> pointer are equal. </p>

-<p>If one or more filter device objects are already attached above the <i>TargetDevice</i> in the driver stack, <b>IoAttachDeviceToDeviceStackSafe</b> attaches the <i>SourceDevice</i> to the topmost filter device object.
-A pointer to the latter is returned in <i>AttachedToDeviceObject</i>. </p>

-<p>At the moment immediately after it is attached to the top of the stack, the <i>SourceDevice</i> occupies the top of the driver stack.
-Note, however, that this does not necessarily mean that the <i>SourceDevice</i> will remain at the top of the driver stack.
-Other filters can attach their own filter device objects above the <i>SourceDevice</i> in the stack. </p>

-<p><b>IoAttachDeviceToDeviceStackSafe</b> sets the <b>AlignmentRequirement</b> member of the device object pointed to by <i>SourceDevice</i> to the value of the corresponding in the next-lower device object and sets the <b>StackSize</b> in <i>SourceDevice</i> to the value in the next-lower-object plus one. </p>

-<p>Like <a href="https://msdn.microsoft.com/library/windows/hardware/ff548300">IoAttachDeviceToDeviceStack</a>, <b>IoAttachDeviceToDeviceStackSafe</b> establishes layering between drivers so that the same IRPs are sent to each driver in the stack.
-However, unlike <b>IoAttachDeviceToDeviceStack</b>, <b>IoAttachDeviceToDeviceStackSafe</b> has an additional parameter, <i>AttachedToDeviceObject</i>, which the filter driver uses to pass the address of the <i>SourceDevice</i> object's AttachedToDeviceObject field. <b>IoAttachDeviceToDeviceStackSafe</b> updates this field while holding the I/O system database lock.
-Because it holds this lock, <b>IoAttachDeviceToDeviceStackSafe</b> avoids a race condition that could otherwise occur if the <i>SourceDevice</i> object received an IRP before its AttachedToDeviceObject field was updated. </p>

-<p>A file system filter driver calls <b>IoAttachDeviceToDeviceStackSafe</b> to attach its own filter device object (<i>SourceDevice</i>) above a device object (<i>TargetDevice</i>) belonging to a file system or another filter driver.
-Subsequent I/O requests sent to <i>AttachedToDeviceObject</i> are received first by the filter driver, which processes them and forwards them down to the next driver in the stack by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff548336">IoCallDriver</a>. </p>
+Subsequent I/O requests sent to <i>AttachedToDeviceObject</i> are received first by the filter driver, which processes them and forwards them down to the next driver in the stack by calling <a href="..\wdm\nf-wdm-iocalldriver.md">IoCallDriver</a>. </p>

 <p>If the device object specified by <i>TargetDevice</i> is currently at the top of the driver stack, the <i>SourceDevice</i> is attached directly to the <i>TargetDevice</i>.
 In this case, <i>TargetDevice</i> and the returned <i>AttachedToDeviceObject</i> pointer are equal. </p>